Sophie van Rijn

 In 2007, she was awarded a personal VENI grant (€ 208,000) from NWO, and in 2011 she was awarded a grant (together with Prof. Hanna Swaab) of € 250,000 for research on autism.
 In 2013 she received the Gratama Science Prize.
 In 2016 Sophie van Rijn recieved a VIDI grant (€ 800,000) from NWO for her research on Neurodevelopmental risks in young children with an extra X or Y chromosome.

-She has published over 42 articles (26 of which are first-author publications) in high-impact journals (average impact factor 5.3).
+She has published over 68 articles in high-impact journals (average impact factor 5.3).
 Furthermore, she has international collaboration links with researchers in the USA, Belgium and the UK.

 Social skills, social cognition, emotion perception, emotion regulation, executive functioning, language/communication, theory of mind, autism, Klinefelter syndrome, Trisomy X, aggression, psychosis, thought disorder.